 Sample Weighting

-Sample weighting is the mechanism that allows analysts to generalize results from the sample to the target population.
-The design (or base) weights are derived as the inverse of the final probability of selection.
+Sample weighting allows analysts to generalize results from a survey sample to the target population.
+Design weights (also called base weights) are derived as the inverse of the final probability of selection.
 In large-scale surveys, these design weights are often further adjusted to correct for nonresponse, extreme values, or to align auxiliary variables with known population controls.

 For more on sample-weight adjustments, see Valliant and Dever (2018), which provides a step-by-step guide to calculating survey weights.